AmazingPhysicsForAll

 Conclusion

 Whatever may be going on in the universe, one thing is clear.
 The life on Earth is a happenstance, and it is shaped by the uncaring laws of nature.
-It is an end result of a large sequence of random events.
+It is the end result of a large sequence of random events.

-The natural question is can that happen in other star systems too in the Milky Way?
+The natural question is, can that happen in other star systems too in the Milky Way?
 Or in other galaxies in the universe?
 Yes, it can.
 Given the billions of possible earth-like planets in our galaxy and the trillions of such galaxies in the universe, it is possible.
 There is no reason nature cannot replicate what it has done on Earth.

 Perhaps the universe is teeming with life everywhere, and we are just one of the millions of lives in the universe.